sudheerbabuu/signoz-monitor-application/README.md

 SigNoz helps developers monitor applications and troubleshoot problems in their deployed applications.
 SigNoz uses distributed tracing to gain visibility into your software stack.

-👉 You can see metrics like p99 latency, error rates for your services, external API calls and individual end points.
+👉 You can see metrics like p99 latency, error rates for your services, external API calls, and individual endpoints.

-👉 You can find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces.
+👉 You can find the root cause of the problem by going to the exact traces which are causing the problem and seeing detailed flame graphs of individual request traces.

-👉 Run aggregates on trace data to get business relevant metrics
+👉 Run aggregates on trace data to get business-relevant metrics

 ![screenzy-1644432902955](https://user-images.githubusercontent.com/504541/153270713-1b2156e6-ec03-42de-975b-3c02b8ec1836.png)
 <br />